weintraubje/weintraubje.github.io/index.md

 # Data Science Portfolio by Jeff Weintraub

 This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.
 A separate category is for separate projects.
+I'm pretty much just setting this site up so apologies if you're seeing it as a work in progress!

 ## Sports Analytics